JeremiahKaren/35percent.github.io/letters/Nov2016_response_to_ombudsman_draft_decision.md

 Southwark acknowledges that it has no systematic monitoring procedure and while its [27-page detailed table of responses](http://35percent.org/img/ComplaintResponse583183.pdf) to our 43 breaches gives a paper trail from planning committee reports through to S106 agreements and their variations, it does not actually state what has been delivered on site.
 Instead it is simply relying on _'trust'_ and the assertion that _"the S106 requires all affordable rented homes to be social rent"_.

+We leave it to the Ombudsman as to whether this is a matter that should be commented upon and how.

 ## Paragraph 14
 The Ombudsman has noted in paragraph 6 of the draft decision notice, that enforcement powers are discretionary.
 Southwark currently has 12,000 people on its housing waiting list, so the presumption should be that for as long as there is a shortage of social rented homes for those who are unable to afford any other tenure, then harm is always inevitably caused by the failure to deliver social rented housing.
 Therefore the presumption should be that any failure to deliver social rented housing in relation to S106 agreements should result in enforcement action.

 Southwark notes that it has not taken legal enforcement action in the case of Bermondsey Spa (ref:10/AP/3010), but claims that it has instead negotiated the delivery of the 44 missing units on another site.
 This still results in a net loss of 44 social rented units over the two sites and while the Bermondsey Spa scheme has been completed, its social rented housing has not been delivered.
 Enforcement action in this case has therefore not been proportionate because it hasn't supplied a remedy.
+Moreover, we have not been reassured that the increase in 44 units on the other site is to this total number or by 44 social rented units.

 Paragraph 207 of the National Planning Policy Framework says that: